bendanye/shortcut-kata/README.md

 # shortcut-kata

-A [kata](https://en.wikipedia.org/wiki/Kata_(programming)) to practice on the IDE's shortcut keys.
+A [kata](https://en.wikipedia.org/wiki/Kata_(programming)) to practice shortcut keys on IDE, terminal or even browser.

 ## Disclaimer

-Although the list of shortcuts are mainly for Java but many of the actions can be reused for other programming languages.
+Although the list of shortcuts are mainly for Java/Python but many of the actions can be reused for other programming languages.

 ## List of shortcut